Indigo253931/FullStackApp/README.md

 # FullStackApp
 Project 2

-App description: My app will allow users to create, read, update and delete ratings and reviews for cannabis strains and dispensaries.
+App description: My app will allow users to create, read, update and delete ratings and reviews for cannabis strains.

-Front-end -
-Back-end -

 4 routes: